Jorge186414/Jorge186414/README.md

 # 💫 About Me:
 - 🌱 I am currently a computer systems engineering student at the Tecnologico de Estudios Superiores de Jilotepec
-- 🌱 I’m currently learning HTML, CSS, PHP, Java, Python
+- 🌱 I’m currently learning NestJS, Docker
 - 🤔 I’m looking for help with Machine Learning
 - 📫 How to reach me: jorgaismiranda@gmail.com
 - 😄 Pronouns: He/Him